lightbend/config/HOCON.md

 cycle.
 The implementation must only resolve the `foo` field in `bar`, rather than recursing the entire `bar` object.

+Because there is no inherent cycle here, the substitution must "look forward" (including looking at the field currently being defined).
+To make this clearer, `bar.baz` would be `43` in:

+    bar : { foo : 42,
+            baz : ${bar.foo}
+          }
+    bar : { foo : 43 }

-Mutually-referring objects should also work:
+Mutually-referring objects should also work, and are not self-referential (so they look forward):

+    // bar.a should end up as 4
     bar : { a : ${foo.d}, b : 1 }
+    bar.b = 3
+    // foo.c should end up as 3
     foo : { c : ${bar.b}, d : 2 }
+    foo.d = 4

+Another tricky case is an optional self-reference in a value concatenation, in this example `a` should be `foo` not `foofoo` because the self reference has to "look back" to an undefined `a`:

+    a = ${?a}foo

-In general, in resolving a substitution the implementation must lazy-evaluate the substitution target so there's no "circularity by side effect"; only truly unresolveable circular references should be an error.
+In general, in resolving a substitution the implementation must:

+ - lazy-evaluate the substitution target so there's no "circularity by side effect"
+ - "look forward" and use the final value for the path specified in the substitution
+ - if a cycle results, the implementation must "look back" in the merge stack to try to resolve the cycle
+ - if neither lazy evaluation nor "looking only backward" resolves a cycle, it is an error

 For example, this is not possible to resolve:

     bar : ${foo}
     foo : ${bar}